ArpanBalpande/ECIF-YAML/README.md

-Creation of Azure Pipeline using a single YAML file.
+Creation of the whole Azure Pipeline using a single YAML file.